5 Simple Habits to Help Regenerate Your Neurons

 For many years, neurogenesis and the possibility of recovering lost brain cells, were considered impossible concepts.
 However, we now know neurons can in fact be recovered by sticking to some healthy habits.

-What’s more, it was assumed that suffering a traumatic accident or consuming high levels of alcohol led to the definitive loss of the brain’s agility and competency, both of which are characteristic of a healthy person and healthy habits.
+What’s more, it was assumed that suffering a traumatic accident or consuming a lot of alcohol led to the definitive loss of the brain’s agility and competency, both of which are characteristic of a healthy person and healthy habits.

-However, for this process to actually happen, we must take a proactive approach in order to stimulate our brains’ natural capacity.
+However, for this process to actually happen, we must take a proactive approach in order to stimulate this capacity.

-Everything you think and do reorganises your brain
+Everything you think and do reorganizes your brain

 The human brain barely weighs around three pounds, yet it consumes almost 20% of our total energy.

-Everything we do – whether it be reading, studying, or talking to somebody – causes incredible changes to be made to our brain’s structure.
+Everything we do – whether it be reading, studying, or talking to somebody – causes incredible changes in our brain’s structure.
 In fact, rather interestingly, everything we think and feel has an effect.

-For example, if our daily life is built on stress or we are taken over by anxiety, regions of the brain (like the hippocampus, which is associated with memory) are often affected.
+For example, if our daily life is built on stress or we’re taken over by anxiety, regions of the brain (like the hippocampus, which is associated with memory) are often affected.

-Any activity that reduces our stress levels promotes neurogenesis.
-All you need to do is find what type of exercise is best for you (dancing, walking, cycling…)
+Any activity that reduces stress levels promotes neurogenesis.
+All you need to do is find what type of exercise is best for you.

 2. An agile mind, a powerful brain

-There are many ways to keep your brain agile, awake and capable of processing your surroundings more quickly.
-One of these ways is by doing another type of exercise, although this time we have to put the physical kind to one side and take our brains to the gym.
+There are many ways to keep your brain agile, awake, and capable of processing your surroundings more quickly.
+One of these ways is doing another type of exercise, although this time we have to put the physical kind on one side and take our brains to the gym.